 Fallen from the shambles when a gentle hand, compelling, awed me from my body of death, I deferred to its insistence — another smiling stranger, no balloon, though no note, action spoke.

 Maybe a kindness can make a difference.

-At the parting crossroads, we did not fully part; the stranger seemed to etch in me a soothing melody, also revealing that I still held the balloon no-longer-a-stranger close as well.
+At the parting crossroads, we did not fully part; the no-longer-a-stranger seemed to etch in me a soothing melody, also revealing that I still held the balloon also no-longer-a-stranger close as well.